Wykerd/waifu2x-node/README.md

 # Waifu2x Converter for NodeJS

-A node addon module which wraps around [libw2xc from waifu2x-converter-cpp](https://github.com/DeadSix27/waifu2x-converter-cpp)
+NodeJS bindings / wrapper for using [libw2xc from waifu2x-converter-cpp](https://github.com/DeadSix27/waifu2x-converter-cpp)

 Used to upscale photos or Anime-style art using convolutional neural networks.

 # Usage

-This module currently only supports GNU/Linux, Windows support will come soon.
+This module currently only supports GNU/Linux and Windows.

 ## Prerequisites